Skip to Content

 Various Locations

-The pretty Drake & Morgan cocktail bars are putting the tea in a G&T in their new afternoon tea experience with Sipsmith Gin.
+The pretty Drake & Morgan cocktail bars are putting the tea in a G&T in their afternoon tea experience with Sipsmith Gin.

 Start off your high tea with a gin-infused hot chocolate, followed by a mini fish & chips and Brick Lane salt beef bagels.
 End your afternoon with a hot chocolate brownie and strawberries and cream.
 Delicious.